rmiessle/summer-ai-2026/README.md

-# Gettysburg College Summer Pedagogy Institute 2026
+# Gettysburg College Summer AI Workshop 2026
 ## Wrangling Humanities Data with AI and R
 ### Facilitated by R.C.
 Miessler, Digital Initiatives Librarian
 Yes, humanists use data too.
 This session will provide an introduction to using AI tools to write R scripts to complete a basic analysis of structured and unstructured data.